AliyunContainerService/pouch/docs/contributions/code_styles.md

 return nil
 ```

-In code above, there are some idents which can be avoided.
-The ecouraged way is like the following:
+In code above, there are some indents which can be avoided.
+The encouraged way is like the following:

 ``` golang
 // correct example